continuous alignment

 cortex

-The workspace your engrams and memories live in.
-Each cortex is a named scope — personal, work, a team-shared one — with its own SQLite database and its own folder of memories.
-You can have several and switch between them; the active cortex is where new engrams land.
+The workspace your memories and retros live in.
+Each cortex is a named scope — personal, work — with its own local database and its own folder of JSONL files that propagates memories between your machines.
+You can have several and switch between them; the active cortex is where new writes land.

 recall